Canonical and Non-canonical Inflation in the light of the recent BICEP/Keck results: Introduction

-This most recent upper bound on $r$ has important consequences for single field canonical inflation.
+This most recent upper bound on $r$, combined with the $2\sigma$ bound on scalar spectral index $n_{_S}$, has important consequences for single field canonical inflation.
 In particular, given $r\leq 0.036$, all monotonically increasing convex potentials, including the whole family of monomial potentials $V(\phi)\propto \phi^p$, are completely ruled out in the canonical framework.
 Among these strongly disfavoured models are the simplest classic inflaton potentials $\f{1}{2}m^2\phi^2$ and $\lambda \phi^4$.
-Instead, the observational upper bound on $r$ appears to favour asymptotically flat potentials possessing one or two plateau-like wings; see \cite{Kallosh_Linde_CMB_targets2}.
+Instead, the observational upper bound on $r$ appears to favour asymptotically flat potentials possessing one or two plateau-like wings; see \cite{Kallosh:2021mnu}.

 Despite their excellent agreement with observations, plateau potentials may face some theoretical shortcomings \cite{Ijjas:2013vea}.
-It is sometimes felt that, being a theory of the very early universe, inflation should commence at the Planck scale with $\rho_\phi \sim \mpl^4$.
+It is sometimes felt that, being a theory of the very early universe, inflation should commence at the Planck scale \cite{Linde:1983gd,Ijjas:2013vea,Belinsky:1985zd,Belinsky:1987gy,Linde:2014nna} with $\rho_\phi \sim \mpl^4$.
 By contrast plateau potentials are extremely flat and imply $V(\phi) \leq 10^{-10} \, \mpl^4$.
 Although a large value of the kinetic term $V(\phi) \ll {\dot\phi}^2 \sim \mpl^4$ can offset this difficulty, it implies that the universe cannot commence from equipartition initial conditions $V(\phi) \sim {\dot\phi}^2 \sim \mpl^4$.
 Moreover the small value of the inflaton potential, $V(\phi) \leq 10^{-10} \, \mpl^4$, precludes the presence of a large curvature term, $|\rho_K| \sim \mpl^4$, at the commencement of inflation.
 Indeed, since $\rho_K = -3\,m_p^2/a^2 < 0$ in a closed universe, an initial value $|\rho_K| \gg V(\phi)$ would imply that the universe would begin to contract prior to the onset of inflation in plateau potentials.